mapbender/mapbender-documentation/en/functions/misc/wms_loader.rst

    useDeclarative: false                # allow to load service from a link (for example from featureInfo or search)
                                         # and define the layers to activated, default false

 You need a button to show this element.
-See :ref:`button_en` for inherited configuration options.
+See `button <button.html>`_ for inherited configuration options.

 How to add a WMS by defining a link
 ====================================